 We’ve made glowing ice cubes before but can’t wait to try more of the following ideas!

-- michaels glow in the dark stars
+- glow in the dark rocks

 It sounds like a lot of fun, and decorating with glowing stars, paint, and using glowing beads is totally up our alley.